moesha08/my-react-portfolio/README.md

 It includes a public-facing portfolio and a full admin dashboard for managing content such as:

    .
 Users
    .
 Projects
    .
 Services
    .
 Contact messages

 The system is fully connected to a backend API (Node.js + Express + MongoDB), allowing CRUD operations from the admin pages.

 📌 Features

 🌐 Public Website

   .
 Homepage with introduction and branding
   .
 About section
   .
-Display of featured projects
+Diplay of featured projects
   .
 Service list
   .
 Contact form (submits directly to the backend)

 🛠️ Admin Dashboard